Jamess-Lucass/dotfiles/README.md

 # dotfiles

+> [!WARNING]
+> This repository has been superseded by [dotfiles-nix](https://github.com/Jamess-Lucass/dotfiles-nix) and is no longer maintained.

 ## Setup

 I run ubuntu version `22.04.01` in WSL.
 As I have tested against this release I suggest you use the same version.